Hiking the Kaiwi Shoreline Trail on Oʻahu

 Kaiwi Shoreline Trail

-At this split you can either go right to explore the beach or left to continue toward Alan Davis Beach.
+Then, at this split, you can either go right to explore the beach or left to continue toward Alan Davis Beach.

 Left for Alan Davis Beach / Right to Explore the Beach